HST Preparation of the PDF Attachment

 Justify, on a target-by-target basis, any potential duplication with previously accepted observing programs.
 Use the ‘Duplication’ checkbox in the Observation Summary to identify the duplicating observations.
 See Data Rights and Duplications for policies on duplications.

-(This item is required only for all AR and Theory Proposals, and GO Calibration Proposals)
+(This item is required only for all AR Proposals, Theory Proposals, GO Calibration Proposals, and Combined GO-Archival Proposals)

-All AR and GO Calibration Proposals should provide a detailed data analysis plan and describe the datasets that will be analyzed.
-The plan should include a brief summary of the likely scale of the proposed program, including the number of personnel and associated work effort while still following the HST Cycle 30 Anonymous Proposal Review guidelines.
+All AR, GO Calibration, and Combined GO-Archival Proposals should provide a detailed data analysis plan and describe the datasets that will be analyzed.
+The plan should include a brief summary of the likely scale of the proposed program, including the number of personnel and associated work effort while still following the HST Anonymous Proposal Review guidelines.
 AR funding becomes available within 30 days of receipt of the grant PI notification letter.
 Any AR programs requesting a delay in the start date for funding must provide a justification as part of the Analysis Plan and the delay must be approved by the STScI Director.

 Legacy AR Proposals should also discuss the data products that will be made available to the community, the method of dissemination, and a realistic time line.
 It is a requirement that data products be delivered to STScI in suitable digital formats for further dissemination via the HST Data Archive or related channels.
 Any required technical support from STScI and associated costs should be described in detail.